-The pottery of Lauren Karle is influenced by the beautiful garments of the indigenous cultures of Guatamala, where she lived for 2 ½ years.
+The pottery of Lauren Karle is influenced by the beautiful garments of the indigenous cultures of Guatemala, where she lived for 2 ½ years.
 The pots reference these garments both in the way they are constructed (cut, altered, darted, “stitched” together) and in their decoration.

-In today’s post, a time-lapsed excerpt from her video Sewing Clay: Slab Building and Slip-Transferred Patterns, Lauren Karle shows how to print on clay using laser toner transfers.
+In today’s post, a time-lapsed excerpt from her video Sewing Clay: Slab Building and Slip-Transferred Patterns, Lauren shows how to print on clay using laser toner transfers.
 The great thing about these clay transfers is you can make them totally personal by using patterns that are unique to you.
 Enjoy! – Jennifer Poellot Harnetty, editor.

 Make surfaces that stand out when you download this freebie, Five Great Decorating Techniques.